maelfabien/Machine_Learning_Tutorials/README.md

 # Latest articles

+[I trained a Neural Network to speak like me](https://maelfabien.github.io/machinelearning/NLP_4/) : Having written over 100 articles, I trained a NN to write articles just like me.

 [How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.

 [Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.